Biology 006 - Genera Biology I » Spring 2021 » Exam 5

 Which event listed below occurs first in fertilization ?

-A. the slow block to polyspermy
+B. fast block to polyspermy

-C. fast block to polyspermy
+C. the slow block to polyspermy

 D. the cortical reaction